 Experian®, Equifax® and TransUnion® have begun removing unverifiable public records from about 12 million credit reports.

-The three major consumer credit bureaus recently adopted stronger public record data standards for consumer credit reports, requiring tax liens and civil judgments to include your name, address and either Social Security number or date of birth.
+The three major consumer credit bureaus have adopted stronger public record data standards for consumer credit reports, requiring tax liens and civil judgments to include your name, address and either Social Security number or date of birth.

 Millions of old public records don’t contain all of this information, so the credit bureaus are removing them from consumer credit reports.